vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

  This fork adds an implementation for this hook, that shows the measurements of all temperature sensors.
  While default graph does not support displaying these, yet, you can use [OctoPrint-PlotlyTempGraph](https://github.com/jneilliii/OctoPrint-PlotlyTempGraph) to view them.

+ ## Before switching from the official Enclouse Version...
+ You **must** remove all temperature sensors from your enclouse config and add them again, once you have installed the version from this fork!

 ## Note:
 If you...
 * updated from a different Enclousre plugin version